AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-support-for-mail-service.md

 ---
-title: OAuth2 support for Microsoft® Office 365 mail server protocols
+title: Configure OAuth2-based authentication for Microsoft® Office 365 mail server protocols
-description: Oauth2 support for Microsoft® Office 365 mail server protocols
+description: Configure OAuth2-based authentication for Microsoft® Office 365 mail server protocols
 ---
-# OAuth 2.0 Support for the Microsoft® Office 365 mail server protocols {#oauth2-support-for-the-microsoft-mail-server-protocols}
+# Integrate with Microsoft® Office 365 mail server protocols {#oauth2-support-for-the-microsoft-mail-server-protocols}

-AEM Forms offer OAuth 2.0 support for integration with Microsoft® Office 365 mail server protocols, in order to allow organizations to adhere to secure email requirements.
-Azure Active Directory (Azure AD) offers OAuth 2.0 authentication service, which enables your application to connect with various protocols such as IMAP, POP or SMTP and access email data for Office 365 users.
+To allow organizations to adhere to secure email requirements, AEM Forms offer OAuth 2.0 support for integration with Microsoft® Office 365 mail server protocols.
+You can use Azure Active Directory (Azure AD) OAuth 2.0 authentication service,  to connect with various protocols such as IMAP, POP or SMTP and access email data for Office 365 users.
 Below are step-by-step instructions for configuring the Microsoft® Office 365 mail server protocols to authenticate via OAuth 2.0 service:

 1. Login [https://portal.azure.com/](https://portal.azure.com/) and search for **Azure Active Directory** in the search bar and click on the result.
 Alternatively, you can browse directly to [https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview)